Desert Moon House:

 Siting the house

 The house is placed on a large lot of nearly 40 acres (16 hectares) in a very rural area in the high country of northeastern Arizona.
-A hill to the west blocks electrical pollution from a few transmission towers which are many miles away.
-The house faces south and is designed to use the sun for heating, using passive solar design methods,.
+The house faces south and is designed to use the sun for heating, using passive solar design methods.
 This dramatically lowers the heating cost, and is quite affordable when done from the start.
+There is also a radiant in-floor heating system, with a propane boiler located outside the house.
 The heating system is covered in a separate article.

 The prevailing wind direction is from the west and southwest.
 The site is designed to take advantage of that, by placing pollution sources downwind from the house, such as the driveway and parking for vehicles (especially diesel vehicles, such as delivery trucks).
 The septic system, propane generator and propane heating system are also located downwind.

 The entrance, porch and outdoor kitchen are all located on the east side of the house, so the house blocks the wind most of the time.
 This has all worked very well.

 The house is a single story ranch house.
 There is no crawlspace underneath.
 The floor is built directly on the ground, using a cement slab.
 That is the healthiest method, and also the best for a heavy floor with tile, as well as being most energy efficient for a house with passive solar heating.
 There are plastic tubes embedded in the concrete slab for heating.

 The porch or patio is an important part of an EI house.
 It can serve as a sleeping area while the house is too new to sleep in, or later while repairs take place.
 It also provides a place to store things outside, while mostly protected from the weather.
 It may even be used for long-term storage of items too toxic to keep in the house, or short-term storage of recently purchased items that need to be offgassed.
 It is also a low-cost method to add space to a small house.

 The porch is on the east side of the house so the house blocks the wind most of the time.